ketul-panchal/brainbeans/README.md

 # Brainbeans

-This project was made using laravel and for database used MySQL(php my admin)
+-This project was made using laravel and for database used MySQL(php my admin)

-Coverd all Functionality Like
+-Coverd all Functionality Like

-Product Read, Update, Delete, Insert
+-Product Read, Update, Delete, Insert

-Point of Sale Page:-
+-Point of Sale Page:-

-Customer Selection: Implement a dropdown menu populated with static values to facilitate the selection of customers.
+-Customer Selection: Implement a dropdown menu populated with static values to facilitate the selection of customers.

-Product Search and Addition: Integrate a search bar on the POS screen, to search products.
+-Product Search and Addition: Integrate a search bar on the POS screen, to search products.
 Selected products should be added to the transaction.

-Discount Application: Include an option to apply discounts to the transaction.
+-Discount Application: Include an option to apply discounts to the transaction.

-Upon clicking the 'Save' button, all relevant data, including customer information, selected products, and applied discounts, is saved.
+-Upon clicking the 'Save' button, all relevant data, including customer information, selected products, and applied discounts, is saved.
 Additionally,a dedicated page to display a table of all invoices generated through the POS screen.